 Emotional control.
 Truly charismatic individuals have the ability to control and regulate their emotional displays.
 They don't "fly off the handle" (unless they purposely want to in order to make a point).
 They are good emotional actors, who can turn on the charm when they need to.

 Social expressiveness.
-This is verbal communication skill and the ability to engage others in social interaction.
+This is the ability to engage others in social interaction.
 Charismatic people are skilled and entertaining conversationalists.
 They certainly affect us with their emotional expressiveness, but there is also power in their words.
 Nearly all charismatic leaders are effective public speakers.

 Social sensitivity.
-This is skill in reading and interpreting social situations, being able to listen to others, and be "in tune" with them.
-It helps charismatic persons to be tactful and sensitive to their surroundings.
+This is a skill in reading and interpreting social situations, being able to listen to others, and be "in tune" with them.
+It helps charismatic people to be tactful and sensitive to their surroundings.

 Social control.
-Is a sophisticated social role-playing skill that is particularly important for charismatic leaders.
+This is a sophisticated, social role-playing skill that is particularly important for charismatic leaders.
 It can be seen in the way that charismatic leaders (or everyday "charismatics") carry themselves with poise and grace.
 It allows them to fit in with all sorts of people and make those emotional and social connections that distinguish charismatic individuals from those of us who possess less personal charisma.